 Businesses live in an ecosystem composed of suppliers, competitors, channel partners, customers, government, and society at large.
 Rather than competing, businesses must develop relationships that aid their long-term survival.
 Cooptition rather than competition.
 Such collaborations bring value to everyone in the value chain from vendors to customers.

-Working with a client, I discovered a great example of collaboration in survival of the fittest.
+Working with a client, I discovered a great example of collaboration in the survival of the fittest.

 A supplier anticipated an employee strike that would leave his customers without product and their customers dissatisfied.
 In advance, the supplier arranged for a competitor to supply his customers so their operations were unaffected by the strike.
 Rather than costing him business, concern for his customers cemented the relationship between the supplier and his customers.
 When the strike was settled, his customers came back with stronger commitments to their ongoing relationship.